cita-cloud/operator-proxy/README.md

   cco-cli chain [command]

 Available Commands:
-  describe    Show chain detail in the k8s cluster init        Initialize a chain into the k8s cluster list        List chain in the k8s cluster
+  delete      Delete a chain in the k8s cluster describe    Show chain detail in the k8s cluster init        Initialize a chain into the k8s cluster list        List chain in the k8s cluster